 ESG-CV and HOPWA-CV funding will be used to address similar needs as the regular 2020 funding.
-ESG-CV will be used for emergency shelter and outreach, homeless prevention and rapid re-housing to assist families and individuals who are homeless, at risk of becoming homeless or being re-housed to avoid homelessness.
+ESG-CV2 funding, like ESG-CV1 funding, will be used for emergency shelter and outreach, homeless prevention and rapid re-housing to assist families and individuals who are homeless, at risk of becoming homeless or being re-housed to avoid homelessness.
 All of these needs have increased dramatically as a result of the coronavirus pandemic.